Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

-This method allows you to define form controls that should be used to interact with model properties, which will then be used by the [render](/Streetwise-Wordpress-MVC/#models/model-render) method to populate any Stamp tags of the format control\_{{property name}} and additionally control\_label\_{{property name}} if the label attribute is defined for the control definition in the return value.
-The structure for the return value on this method is again an associative array of arrays which follow the structure below:
+This method allows you to define form controls that should be used to interact with model properties, which will then be used by the [render](/Streetwise-Wordpress-MVC/#models/model-render) method to populate any Stamp tags of the format control\_{{property name}} and additionally control\_label\_{{property name}} if the label attribute is defined for the corresponding element in the returned array.
+The return value from this method is again an associative array of arrays which must follow the structure below:

     <?php